Mohammad Hafeez: Captaincy

 He was appointed captain of the Pakistan T20 team in May 2012 and vice captain, under Misbah-ul-Haq, of the ODI and Test teams.
-During the 2012 ICC World Twenty20 in Sri Lanka in September 2012, Pakistan reached the semi-finals where they lost to the home side.
+During the 2012 ICC World Twenty20 in Sri Lanka in September 2012, Pakistan reached the semi-finals where they lost to the home team.
 After the tournament, there was some controversy with veteran all-rounder Abdul Razzaq who was critical of his non-selection for a number of matches.
 Hafeez also came into some conflict with the PCB over their view that he adopted a rather unilateral and non-consultative approach while making selection decisions.
 However, he was supported by the coach Dav Whatmore and both of them emphasised the poor fitness levels of many players.
 The PCB committee decided that they would subsequently closely monitor Hafeez's performance in this context during the coming tours to India and South Africa.

-As a captain, he led Pakistan to victories over South Africa, West Indies and Zimbabwe: in the 2nd T20I at Centurion on 3 March 2013, Hafeez set up Pakistan’s victory against South Africa with a commanding captain’s innings at the top of the order (career-best at the time), propelling a well-above-par total before Umar Gul’s five-wicket burst routed South Africa in reply.
+As a captain, he led Pakistan to victories over South Africa, West Indies and Zimbabwe: in the 2nd T20I at Centurion on 3 March 2013, Hafeez set up Pakistan's victory against South Africa with a commanding captain's innings at the top of the order (career-best at the time), propelling a well-above-par total before Umar Gul’s five-wicket burst routed South Africa in reply.
 The emphatic win completed a turnaround on tour and lifted Pakistan three places to No. 3 in the ICC T20I rankings.
 For his all-round contributions, 86 (51) and 3/25, Hafeez was made Player of the Match.

 He equalled the records of most wins as a Pakistani captain in T20 and most number of away series wins as a Pakistani captain.
 Under his leadership, Pakistan managed to move up to the second position in the rankings.

 He also became the first Pakistani captain to hit three fifties in a row and became Pakistan's leading run scorer in T20s.
 After Pakistan's exit from the T20 World Championship Hafeez apologized on behalf of his team and stepped down as captain.
 Imran Khan, Pakistan's former captain criticised this decision and advised Hafeez to stay as captain.
 His resignation was a rare incident in Pakistan cricket.